sagemathinc/cowasm/packages/python-wasm/README.md

 ## Using python\-wasm in a web application

-See https://github.com/sagemathinc/wapython/tree/main/packages/webpack for how to use Webpack5 with python\-wasm.
+See [this repo](https://github.com/sagemathinc/python-wasm/tree/main/packages/webpack) for how to use Webpack5 with python\-wasm.